lfit/releng-ci-workshop/README.rst

 Foundation Release Engineering team.
 It is loosely influenced by the work done by openfrontier_ (author of the Gerrit container).

+The goal of this project is to provide our Release Engineering team a simple way to bring up an environment representative of our production CI environment where we can work on proof-of-concepts, test configuration, or compare differences between service versions.

+Here are a few examples of things this project can be used for:

+ * Verifing and testing upgrades to Jenkins and Gerrit plugins and releases.
+ * Testing Jenkins and Gerrit-Trigger integration
+ * Nexus configuration
+ * Gerrit/LDAP group integration

 The primary services are:

  * Gerrit
- * Jenkins
  * Nexus

-And the secondary services that support these:

  * OpenLDAP
+ * PostgreSQL
  * NGINX

- * MariaDB [TODO]
- * HAProxy [TODO]
+These are supplemented with Jenkins by default or optionally by Zuul.

-Most of the documentation for individual services and how they are configured can be found under the `config/` directory, and `$SERVICE.env` files contain environment_ variables used by the docker containers.
+Most of the documentation for individual services and how they are configured can be found in the `config.env` file.
+This file defines most of the environment variable passed to the containers.

 Quick Reference
 ---------------

 Add the following to /etc/hosts::